 The Standardized Precipitation Index (SPI) is a widely used index to characterize meteorological drought on a range of timescales.
 On short timescales, the SPI is closely related to soil moisture, while at longer timescales, the SPI can be related to groundwater and reservoir storage.
 The SPI can be compared across regions with markedly different climates.
 It quantifies observed precipitation as a standardized departure from a selected probability distribution function that models the raw precipitation data.
 The raw precipitation data are typically fitted to a gamma or a Pearson Type III distribution, and then transformed to a normal distribution.
 The SPI values can be interpreted as the number of standard deviations by which the observed anomlay deviates from the long-term mean.
 The SPI can be created for differing periods of 1-to-36 months, using monthly input data.
 For the operational community, the SPI has been recognized as the standard index that should be available worldwide for quantifying and reporting meteorological drought.
 Concerns have been raised about the utility of the SPI as a measure of changes in drought associated with climate change, as it does not deal with changes in evapotranspiration.
-Alternative indices that deal with evapotranspiration have been proposed.
+Alternative indices that deal with evapotranspiration have been proposed (see SPEI).

 The following was contributed by Dr. John Keyantash, California State University, Dominguez Hills, January, 2014: